Thelin90/G.E.D.K/README.md

 # Overview

+`Note: This project is for Linux environments, specifically Ubuntu`

 This project job is done to process a TSV file and perform extraction, transformation and loading (ETL).

 ## Project Design